 Course Code: Course Title: Marketing Management L-T-P- 4 BBA2005 C 4 0 0 4 Version No. 2.0 Course Pre-requisites Knowledge of marketing as a function of Management Understand the importance of marketing for a business Anti-requisites Nil Course Description The course is conceptual in nature and will help the students to gain insight about Marketing management practices from product and services perspective.
 After the completion of the course students will be able to understand products and services mix, its applicability in business.
 Course Out Comes On successful completion of the course, the student shall be able to: CO1: Describe the basic concept of Marketing and its application in business.
-(Knowledge) CO2: Infer the various internal and external factors which affects Marketing of a product in an organization ( Comprehension) CO3: Explain marketing mix to meet growing needs of the customer ( Compr ehensio n)
+(Knowledge) CO2: Infer the various internal and external factors which affects Marketing of a product in an organization (Comprehension) CO3: Explain marketing mix to meet growing needs of the customer (Compr ehensio on)

-CO4: Identify the basis of segmentation, targeting and positioning for products and services ( Comprehension) CO5: Summarize the factors influencing consumer behavior and its impact on consumer decision making process (Comprehension) Course objective The objective of the course is to far attain Skill Development through 1 Management and Course Content: Module 1 Introduction to Marketing Management 15 Sessions Approaches to Marketin f Market, Sales & Selling - Difference b ng- Functions of Marketing.
-Contempe eting myopia, Social marketing, Societ orary Marketing Practice , · · Module 2 Marketing environment 10 Sessions 71 ironment - Internal & External (Micro, trix - Macro Environment - PESTEL , V , Objectives - Micro Module 3 Marketing mix 10 Sessions Introduction to 4 Ps of N Marketing- History - Product-Concept - Classification of Produ icts - Levels of products - PI C. Pricing- Factors s of Pricing.
-Place - Factors affecting Marketing, Sales Promotion, PR, Adve , - Promotional mix, Module 4 Segmentation, targeting, positioning · · 10 Sessions Markets; Requirements mentation.
+CO4: Identify the basis of segrence Comprehension) CO5: Summarize the factors influence process (Comprehension) Course objective The objective of the course is to far attain Skill Development through 1 Management and Course Content: Module 1 Introduction to Marketing Management 15 Sessions Approaches to Marketin f Market, Sales & Selling - Difference l ng- Functions of Marketing.
+Contemp eting myopia, Social marketing, Societ orary Marketing Practices Post Module 2 Marketing environment 10 Sessions ironment - Internal & External (Micro, trix - Macro Environment - PESTEL , V Objectives - Micro Module 3 Marketing mix 10 Sessions Introduction to 4 Ps of 1 Marketing- History - Product-Concept - Classification of Products - L evels of products - PL C. Pricing- Factors s of Pricing.
+Place - Factors affecting Marketing, Sales Promotion, PR, Adve , , , , , , , , , , , , , , , , , , , Promotional mix, Module 4 Segmentation, targeting, positioning 10 Sessions Markets; Requirements mentation.
 Need for Segmentation.
-Mes for Effective Segmentation Market sing: Positioning Maps, Choosing a Dif Targeting: Evaluating Market Segments; Selecti
+M s for Effective Segmentation Market ting : Positioning Maps, Choosing a Dif Targeting: Evaluating Mark ket Segments; Selectin